GlacierWeilin/AAR_THAR_AABR-ELA/README.md

 The files include:
 - [`README.md`](README.md) — Description of the repository
 - ['data'](data) - The documentation of the data.
-Download the large data files from [Google Drive](https://drive.google.com/drive/folders/1S8amtzRIEJkixYB_J5qbf-9YW0iHRWg2?usp=sharing).
+Download the large data files from [Zenodo](https://doi.org/10.5281/zenodo.18737031).
 - ['code'](code) - The documentation of the code for running simulations, analyzing the data, and creating figures and tables.

 ## Overview of the code